sujandurai/PIC16F877A_DRIVERCODE/README.md

 # 👨‍💻 Author

 Embedded Systems Developer
-PIC Firmware & Driver Architecture
+PIC Firmware Architecture & Driver Design

 ---

-⭐ If this project helps you, consider giving it a star.
+⭐ If you find this project useful, consider giving it a star.